-Fig. 3 Blending of 25% spent casing with fresh casing before shelf filling.
+Fig. 4.
+Blending of 25% spent casing with fresh casing before shelf filling at farm E.

-Fig. 4 Plastic shelf net applied to compost surface before casing, to remove spent casing layer at the end of cropping.
+Fig. 5.
+Plastic shelf net applied to compost surface before casing, to remove spent casing layer at the end of cropping at farm A.